ghostunnel/ghostunnel/docs/SOCKET-ACTIVATION.md

 WantedBy=sockets.target
 ```

-With a corresponding `ghostunel.service` like so:
+With a corresponding `ghostunel.service` to forward to `localhost:8080` could
+look like this:

 ```
 [Unit]